 Powers and skills common to the smart guy include:

-- In modern or sci-fi settings, The Smart Guy often has great skill with technology and engineering, in order to build and repair devices for the band.
+- In modern or sci-fi settings, The Smart Guy often has great skill with technology and engineering, in order to build and repair devices for The Team.
 The Gadgeteer Genius, Mad Scientist, and The Professor will often fill this role.
 If they're the protagonist, they'll be a Science Hero.
 In such cases, The Smart Guy will rarely have good tactical skills, and may lack in common sense as well.
 Quite often they're an alien, cyborg or robot.
-If all of the characters are using guns, the Smart Guy may be the sniper.
+If all of the characters are using guns, the Smart Guy may be packing a Sniper Rifle.

 - In settings where guns are rare, he might be one of those few who uses one, considering a lack of combat skill.

-- In fantasy settings, he'll usually be skilled at magic, particularly of the offensive variety, in which case he serves as the team's "nuker".
+- In fantasy settings, he'll usually be skilled at magic and physically weak, particularly of the offensive variety, in which case he serves as the team's "nuker".
 His Weapon of Choice tends to be a Magic Wand, a Simple Staff, or both in one package.
 Alternatively, he may prefer a easily manageable dagger.
 Or, if magic is the de facto power of the age, the Smart Guy will probably use a sword or a gun.

-- In a Superhero setting, or any one with superpowers that don't quite fall under magic, The Smart Guy is often a Badass Normal with Super Intelligence, or has relatively weak powers to offset their brilliance (and increasingly often will find ways to utilise apparently useless powers to great effect).
+- In a Superhero setting, or any one with superpowers that don't quite fall under magic, The Smart Guy is often Weak, but Skilled or has Super Intelligence or will find ways to utilise apparently useless powers to great effect).
 He could also achieve Psychic Powers after reaching Brain Critical Mass.
-Or conversely, they'll be the ones in the Powered Armor (in this case, if the armor lends enough muscle, they might be a Genius Bruiser or Badass Bookworm who doubles as The Big Guy).
+Conversely, they'll be the ones in the Powered Armor. in this case they might be a Genius Bruiser or Badass Bookworm who doubles as The Big Guy).

-- Some incarnations have The Smart Guy be less of a genius, and more of a Deadpan Snarker; a wisecracking, street-smart Trickster who has traded in strength for intelligence, and uses his guile and wits to outwit his foes.
-This type may well be The Lancer if roles are overlapping, or the Token Evil Teammate.
+- Some incarnations have The Smart Guy be less of a book-smart genius, and more of a Deadpan Snarker; a wisecracking, street-smart Trickster who has traded in knowledge and intelligence for know-how and intel, and uses his guile and wits to outwit his foes.

 His knowledge will allow him to find enemy weaknesses